ralgar/proton-mo2-installer/README.md

 ## Credits

-- [Rockerbacon](https://github.com/rockerbacon) - Creating the original scripts that this project was reworked from.
+- [Rockerbacon](https://github.com/rockerbacon) - For creating the original scripts that inspired this project.

-    Nearly everything has been rewritten, save for the contents of `gamesinfo/` and `handlers/`.
+    The main `setup` script was written from scratch, the contents of `handlers/` have been heavily reworked, and the contents of `gamesinfo/` are mostly untouched.

 ## License